Skip navigation links

 Payment and Registration

-If you have been required to complete a Substance Use Assessment by the Office of Student Support & Accountability, please to pay the $125.00 fee.
+If you have been required to complete a Substance Use Assessment by the Office of Student Support & Accountability, please visit our Transact site to pay the $125.00 fee.
 Payment must be completed before you can schedule your first session.
 For questions regarding payment or the assessment process, contact us at spartansmart@msu.edu.

 After making your payment, call 517-355-8270 to schedule your initial appointment with MSU Counseling & Psychiatric Services (CAPS).
 Please note that these appointments are held in-person.
 If you have extenuating circumstances that prevent you from attending in person, inform the healthcare assistant when scheduling.